LunarClient/ServerMappings/.github/pull_request_template.md

 ### General:
 * [ ] The pull request title is descriptive. *(ex. `Added Lunar Network`, not `Updated servers.json`)*
 * [ ] The pull request does not contain any unrelated commits.  *(ex. commits from previous pull requests)*

 ### Mapping Additions or Updates:

-* [ ] My formatting matches the pre-existing formatting.
+* [ ] No changes were made to the file's formatting.
 * [ ] There are no syntax errors.
-* [ ] There is no pre-existing mapping with my id.
+* [ ] There is no pre-existing mapping matching my id.
 * [ ] My field values match your requirements.
 * You can view our patterns here: [servers.schema.json](https://github.com/LunarClient/ServerMappings/blob/master/servers.schema.json), or take a look below and complete the field checklist:
   - [ ] `id`: a lowercase string *(ex. `myserver`)*